 And if you have any leftover waffles, let them cool completely and pop them into a zip top freezer bag.
 Simply toast in the toaster like you would with a store-bought frozen waffle when the urge strikes during the week.
 You may want to make a double batch just to serve that purpose.

 For younger eaters, either cut the waffles up into little pieces or let them work on a bigger piece, baby-led weaning style.
 You can even cut them into strips if that seems easier for your kiddo.
 This recipe also makes a really fun breakfast-for-dinner option on those days you just want to serve up something unexpected for the evening meal.

 I use whole milk in this recipe since that’s what we usually have in the fridge.
 2% would be fine as well, or really any nondairy milk (though if it’s vanilla flavored, skip the additional vanilla extract).

 2 teaspoons baking powder

 2 tablespoons butter, melted and cooled slightly

 1/2 cup raspberries, mashed, plus additional for serving

 1. Preheat the oven to 175 F and set aside a lined baking sheet.
 Combine the flour, baking powder, cinnamon, and salt in a medium bowl.
 Stir together the butter, eggs, and vanilla and gently add it to the flour mixture.

-3. Heat your waffle iron and cook according to manufacturer's directions.
+3. Heat your waffle iron and cook according to manufacturer’s directions.
 (About 1/2 cup batter per waffle worked perfectly on our waffle maker.)
-Keep waffles warm in the oven until you finish cooking all of the batter and serve warm with syrup, butter, nut butter, fruit, or yogurt.
+Keep waffles warm in the oven until you finish cooking all of the batter and serve warm with syrup, butter, nut butter, fruit, or yogurt and additional berries.

 Use blueberries, blackberries, or bananas instead of raspberries.